 Thunderbolt 3 (USB-C), Thunderbolt / USB 4 and Thunderbolt 4 (USB-C): Use only USB cables with USB devices.
 If you use the wrong cable, the device won’t work even though the cable’s connectors fit your device and your Mac.
 You can use either Thunderbolt or USB cables with Thunderbolt devices.

 Thunderbolt and Thunderbolt 2: Use only Thunderbolt cables with Thunderbolt devices, and only Mini DisplayPort extension cables with Mini DisplayPort devices.
 If you use the wrong cable, the device won’t work even though the cable’s connectors fit your device and your Mac.

 About power cables

 The Thunderbolt port on a Mac can provide power to multiple connected Thunderbolt devices, so separate power leads from each device are usually not required.
 Check the documentation that came with your device to see if the device needs more power than the Thunderbolt port provides.

-If you have a Mac notebook
+If you have a Mac laptop

 About connecting multiple Thunderbolt devices